 Of the sixteen time machines in operation, only one played a video of someone tap-dancing.
 The machine itself wasn’t much to marvel at; in fact, it looked like a space heater from the 1970’s, just with a fancier coat of paint and 6,380 small wires snaking out of its base and entering all kinds of unusual places around the laboratory.
 Some went into sockets, some hugged the wall and left the room, and others rose into the air dangerously enough to get tagged with black and orange warning stickers.
 Continue reading

 My pager went off.
-Both our faces forgot what emotions they were supposed to be expressing and sunk.
+Both our faces forgot what emotions they were supposed to express and sunk.
 Our perfect moment shattered by that obnoxious beeping.
 Why did it have to be now?
-Why did whatever maniac who was blowing up whichever politician pick now?
+Why did whatever maniac blowing up whichever politician pick now?
 It’s as if our moment was his countdown.
 Drop to one knee… 3.
 Open the blue velvet box with the paused water ring that cost me four months’ pay… 2.
-Ask her, “Will you marry me?”… 1.
+Ask her ‘will you marry me?’… 1.
 Boom.
 Pause.

 50 hours until crystallization Continue reading